-There is one final step that should be completed before you create a Kubernetes cluster for running workloads, specifically, you need to set up an Azure Kubernetes Service management cluster.
-Firstly, within Windows Admin Center, make a connection to your Azure Stack HCl cluster, and once connected, under Compute, click on Azure Kubernetes Service, and in the central pane, click Set up, to launch the wizard.
+There is one final step that should be completed before you create a Kubernetes cluster for running workloads.
+Specifically, you need to set up an Azure Kubernetes Service management cluster.
+Within Windows Admin Center, make a connection to your Azure Stack HCI cluster, and once connected, under Compute, click on Azure Kubernetes Service, and in the central pane, click Set up, to launch the wizard.